tajwarTX/AQUArim/README.md

  *	Displacement: Floods caused by clogged drains disproportionately affect these communities, displacing them and destroying belongings.
  *	Livelihoods: Sewage pollution harms fish populations, impacting food security and income for many.
  *	Limited Mitigation Strategies: Few resources to invest in private sanitation or relocate to safer areas.

+> [!Example: Dasherkandi plant]
+> The existing sewage treatment system is outdated and overwhelmed by the growing population.
+Dhaka's recently built Dasherkandi plant, the largest in South Asia, can only handle a small portion (around 20%) of the city's sewage.